2 injured in 2 separate shootings across Indy

 One of the men is in serious, but stable condition, while the other is in stable condition and are currently being treated at area hospitals.

 Police say the first shooting happened just after 2:00 a.m.
-Saturday morning city’s east side.
+Saturday morning on the city’s east side.
 Officers were called to a home on East 19th Street.

 A man was shot at the location, but then proceeded to drive to a nearby Starbucks parking lot.
 He later left the vehicle and started walking on Shadeland Avenue to a nearby gas station.